Samsung 990 PRO 2TB Review

 Conclusion: Very Fast, Very Expensive

-990 proThere is no doubt that the Samsung 990 PRO is a really speedy SSD and may well be the fastest M.2 NVMe SSD on the planet at the start of 2023.
-If you are looking to build a high-end gaming PC from only the best components at this time, the 990 PRO is a perfect fit.
+990 proThere is no doubt that the Samsung 990 PRO is a really speedy SSD and was likely the best M.2 NVMe SSD on the planet at the start of 2023.
+If you are looking to build a high-end gaming PC from only the fastest components at this time, the 990 PRO is a perfect fit.

-With that in mind, and also considering the large price difference compared to its closest competitors, the Samsung 990 PRO can be seen as a bit of a niche product for now.
-This is particularly the case for the larger and more costly 2TB capacity (and even more so for the upcoming 4TB 990 PRO).
+With that in mind, and also considering the large price difference compared to its closest competitors, the Samsung 990 PRO can be viewed as a bit of a niche product for now.
+This is particularly true for the larger and more costly 2TB capacity (and even more so for the upcoming 4TB 990 PRO).

 8Expert Score